A Day at Nativity

 Theology & Philosophy

 In theology, we’re reading the ancient and current ‘proofs’ for the existence of God, relating them to what we learned in our science curriculum and debating their merits openly.
-Freshman year is devoted almost entirely to studying the incredible history of Judaism.
-A faith that, in the Torah, has perhaps the oldest surviving, and continuously studied religious text on earth.
+Freshman year is devoted to the pre-Christian era - we study the Torah and the incredible history of Judaism and we read the Bhagavad Gita.
+These are the two of the oldest surviving and continuously practiced religious texts on earth.
 Sophomore year we study the historical record of the Gospels and read books like “The Case for Jesus” – a modern scholastic approach to ascertaining the true origins of the Gospels.
-By senior year we’ll study the Catechism of the Catholic church and the incredible history of a document that is one of the only texts in the world that attempts to write down the radical standards of our faith and also explain the radical mercy we are offered when we inevitably fall short.
-We read the greatest Christian apologists - Augustine, Chesterton and Lewis, but we also read the strongest intellectual critics of the Christian faith – Hobbes, Nietzsche and others.
-Faith untested is no faith at all and we learn not to be fearful of questions nor of open dialogue about our beliefs.
+By senior year we will read the Catechism of the Catholic church a document that attempts to write down the radical standards of our faith and also explain the radical mercy we are offered when we inevitably fall short.
+We read the greatest Christian apologists - Augustine, Aquinas and Lewis, but we also read the strongest intellectual critics of the Christian faith – Marx, Nietzsche and others.
+Faith untested is not faith at all, we learn not to be fearful of questions nor of open dialogue about our beliefs.

 Math

-We study anything from multiplying binomials to integrating functions.
-The small class size allows for a short general instruction period, and then group or partner work with individual attention from your teacher for any areas you find particularly challenging.
-If you and a friend feel like you’re ready to take on more advanced material – that’s easily facilitated as well.
+We study everything from multiplying binomials to integrating functions.
+Our small classes allow for a short general instruction period followed by partner work with individual attention from your teacher in areas you find challenging.
+If you and a friend feel like you’re ready to take on more advanced material – that’s facilitated as well.

 Science

 In Science we study the leading theories for the origins of the universe and human life, including the Big Bang Theory, first proposed by George Lemaitre, a physicist and Catholic priest.
-We look at the evidence for the Cambrian Explosion and understand what parts of human life on earth can be explained by the theory of evolution, and what parts of the story of the creation of the Universe (namely, the questions who?
-And why?) can only make sense by an understanding of a Creator.
+We dive deeply into Astronomy, usually viewed as “The Oldest Science”.
+We study the Cambrian Explosion and understand what parts of human life on earth can be explained by the theory of evolution, and what questions about the Universe make sense through an understanding of a Creator.
 We study and marvel at creation as the most important fingerprint of the original first mover.
 These foundations prepare us for the rigorous mathematical sciences of Chemistry and Physics later in our development.

-After a morning packed with learning, we say a calm, quiet Rosary, perhaps offered for a relative of one of our students.
-Our whole community gathers in a small and beautiful space to spend time in prayer together.
+After a morning packed with learning, we have time for prayer and reflection, perhaps offered for a relative of one of our students.
+Our whole community gathers in a small and beautiful space .
 This time reminds us what is truly important, refocuses our perspective on those in need and allows time for reflection.
-This mid-day routine calms our minds and refreshes our souls.
+This mid-day routine helps calm our minds and refreshes our souls.

 Lunch and Free Period